LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Joe Carlson is a Financial Planner at Lutz Financial.
-With 1+ years of relevant experience, he specializes in collaborating with advisers to provide detailed financial planning solutions and wealth management services for high net-worth individuals, families and businesses.
-In addition, he works closely with the Sr. Portfolio Manager to monitor client portfolios and implement trade requests.
+Joe Carlson is a Senior Financial Planner at Lutz Financial.
+With 3+ years of relevant experience, he specializes in collaborating with advisers to provide detailed financial planning solutions and wealth management services for high net-worth individuals, families and businesses.
+In addition, he works closely with the Chief Investment Officer to monitor client portfolios and implement trade requests.
 He lives in Omaha, NE.

 AREAS OF FOCUS